 To reduce our impact on the environment, the greatest single lever we have is to make the essential transformations between those fundamental forms of energy more efficient.

-The founders of StarRotor Corporation, Dr. Mark Holtzapple and Mr. Andrew Rabroker, were seeking a compact, highly efficient compressor to handle large volumes of low-density water vapor.
+The founder of StarRotor Corporation, Dr. Mark Holtzapple and collaborators were seeking a compact, highly efficient compressor to handle large volumes of low-density water vapor.
 Gerotors, which have been used to pump lubricating oil for almost a century, offered the potential to deliver the necessary performance characteristics.
 However, traditional gerotor machines could not be used as compressors because of metal-to-metal contact between the rotors.
 Adapting gerotors for gas compression and expansion was challenging, but the results have the potential to enable fundamental improvements in an extremely wide range of applications, from gas gathering, to waste heat recovery, to desalination, to engines.

 For over a decade, StarRotor operated as a research and development company funded primarily by angel investors who believe in our potential to transform industry while protecting the environment.
 Many investors are engineers who recognize the elegance of the technology and how it addresses fundamental problems they have encountered in their professional lives.
 Our path to develop solutions to our engineering challenges has not been easy.
 Thanks to the faithful work and support of our employees and investors, we believe we have a technology that is ready to move into commercial applications.